 We made our first ‘Champagne Method’ bottle fermented perry in 2001.

-In October 2018 we laid down 490 x 75cl bottles of our favourite Thorn – single variety 2017 perry for a second in-bottle fermentation.
-This product had a first fermentation in barrel during autumn/winter 2017/18 and a second in bottle fermentation during 2018/19 prior to remuage and disgorging at Three Choirs Vineyards Ltd in May 2022.
+In October 2020 we laid down 395 x 75cl bottles of our favourite Thorn – single variety 2019 perry for a second in-bottle fermentation.
+This product had a first fermentation in barrel during autumn/winter 2020/21 and a second in bottle fermentation during 2021/22 prior to remuage and disgorging at Three Choirs Vineyards Ltd in May 2022.
 The 75cl bottle format is the same as for the bottle conditioned sparkling perry.

-For the first time in 25 years of producing craft cider and perry, there will be a three-year consecutive ‘vertical’ tasting run of our Thorn – single variety ‘Champagne method’ bottle fermented perry.
-In addition to the 490 x 75cl bottles of the 2017 vintage, there are 280 x 75cl bottles of the 2018 vintage on lees in stillage and we plan to bottle a 300 litre vat of the 2019 vintage later this year.
+For only the second time in 26 years of producing craft cider and perry, there will be a three-year consecutive ‘vertical’ tasting run of our Thorn – single variety ‘Champagne method’ bottle fermented perry.
+In addition to the 395 x 75cl bottles of the 2019 vintage, there are 600 x 75cl bottles of the 2020 vintage on lees in stillage and we plan to bottle a 300 litre vat of the 2021 vintage later this year.